derf/travelynx/doc/setup.md

   every three minutes or so, see `examples/cron`.

 You can now start the travelynx service, navigate to the website and register your first account.
-There is no admin account, all management is performed via cron or (in non-standard cases) on the command line.
+There is no admin account; all management is performed via cron or (in non-standard cases) on the command line.

 Please open an issue on <https://github.com/derf/travelynx/issues> or send a